KrashKart/aoc-2024/README.md

 This is my 2nd year participating, and I look forward to solving the code challenges this year!
 Unfortunately, I will not be tracking leaderboard position or solve timings, partly due to the fact that I will be overseas (and unable to complete the problems daily) for a large chunk of December and also partly because I do not want to rush myself.

+# Challenge
+As a challenge, I plan to use different languages to solve the problems (instead of only Python in AOC 2023).
+The languages I plan to use are:
+* Python (duh)
+* Java
+* Ruby
+* C++
+* JavaScript

+And the languages I plan to pick up are:
+* Rust
+* ??? idk

 # Days
 1. Historian Hysteria (2/2 stars)
     * Part 1: A list difference problem -- compare the elements in 2 lists (arranged in ascending order) and find the sum of all their differences.
 (Trivial)